 While these developments are quite a change from the stability of the old career path previous generations experienced, I find them positive and uplifting for the millennial workforce of today and tomorrow.
 It may take more effort to change “gigs” every few years and maintain relationships with former classmates and colleagues, but these strategies put more power in the hands of the employee.

-What career trends do you foresee for millennials in 2016?
+What career trends do you foresee for millennials?

 Lindsey Pollak is the leading voice on millennials in the workplace, trusted by global companies, universities, and the world’s top media outlets — and, most importantly, by millennials themselves.
 A New York Times bestselling author, Lindsey began her career as a dorm RA in college and has been mentoring millennials — and explaining them to other generations — ever since.
 Her keynote speeches have audiences so engaged that, in the words of one attendee, “I didn’t check my phone once!”
 Contact Lindsey to discuss a speaking engagement for your organization.